 Exotic locations.
-Planes, trains and automobiles.
+Automobiles, trains, planes and private jet from Jettly.
 Total relaxation and quality time with friends and family.
 A vacation in the summer months is one of the most cherished experiences we have each year.
 In the same way that you benefit from a change of scenery, a new set of clothes and awesome new discoveries – your blog can, too!

 A vacation makes excellent blog content, and there are plenty of ways you can incorporate all aspects of your trip, to change up your content and share another side of your life with your readers.
 Whether you're a closet foodie or the most efficient packer ever – these post ideas are sure to refresh your blog and delight your audience.

 10 Blog Posts You Can Create From A Summer Vacation

 A Packing List

 - Of course we don't mean list out every, single item you're bringing – but share a visual collage or Polyvore / ShopStyle set of the highlights and main pieces you're packing.
 (Why not make a Pinterest board while you're at it, too!)
 Give some context and explain why you like and need a few of the best ones.
 From accessories to beauty products, bikinis and shoes – make your readers feel like they can already envision your ensembles!
 (This is also a great opportunity to use your affiliate network links.)